Devsh-Graphics-Programming/Nabla/docker/README.md

 ##### Hyper-V isolation (slow but production safe)

-By default Docker Desktop forces you to use either WSL or Hyper-V virtualisation so you just need to run Docker Desktop Engine and make sure you are switched to `Windows Containers` mode - if you want to use virtualised environment then you can just skip to next paragraph with volumes.
+By default Docker Desktop forces you to use either WSL or Hyper-V so you just need to run Docker Desktop Engine and make sure you are switched to `Windows Containers` mode - if you want to use virtualized environment then you can just skip to next paragraph with volumes.

 ![Containers for Windows](https://user-images.githubusercontent.com/65064509/152947300-affca592-35a7-4e4c-a7fc-2055ce1ba528.png)

 ##### Process isolation (native performance, less safe)

-If you want to run containers without virtualisation then you need to go through some steps and execute [Docker Daemon](https://docs.docker.com/config/daemon/) yourself.
+If you want to run containers without virtualization then you need to go through some steps and execute [Docker Daemon](https://docs.docker.com/config/daemon/) yourself.
 Process isolation is possible only with Windows Pro or Enterprise edition.
 Nabla docker pipelines use [Windows Server Core 2022 LTSC](https://hub.docker.com/_/microsoft-windows-servercore) tag images, you can override a base OS image but then you need to [make sure it will work on your machine](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility?tabs=windows-server-2022%2Cwindows-11).
 By default Docker Desktop installs the Daemon in `C:\Program Files\Docker\Docker\resources` path and is called `dockerd.exe`.
 To execute the Daemon with process isolation mode you need to

 ```bash
 dockerd --exec-opt isolation=process